sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 Note: You need to point Windows System Image Manager (SIM) to an install.wim before you can create and customize the answer file.

 1. On the Technician Computer, mount the ISO image of Windows (see below) by double clicking it.
-Highlight all files on the mounted ISO to E:\MyWindows as shown below
+Highlight all files on the mounted ISO to E:\MyWindows as shown in the following diagram.

     ![Mounted files](images\mounted-files.png)